ls1intum/Artemis/docs/dev/guidelines/client-tests.rst

 We use `Jest <https://jestjs.io>`_ as our client testing framework.

 There are different tools available to support client testing.
-A common combination you can see in our codebase is:

-- `Sinon <https://sinonjs.org/>`_ for creating test spies, stubs and mocks
-- `Chai <https://www.chaijs.com/>`_ with `Sinon Chai <https://github.com/domenic/sinon-chai>`_ for assertions.
-- `NgMocks <https://www.npmjs.com/package/ng-mocks/>`_ for mocking the dependencies of an angular component.
+We try to limit ourselves to Jest as much as possible.
+We use `NgMocks <https://www.npmjs.com/package/ng-mocks/>`_ for mocking the dependencies of an angular component.

 The most basic test looks similar to this:

  .. code:: ts

-    import * as chai from 'chai';
-    import sinonChai from 'sinon-chai';
-    import * as sinon from 'sinon';
     import { ComponentFixture, TestBed } from '@angular/core/testing';

-    chai.use(sinonChai);
-    const expect = chai.expect;

     describe('SomeComponent', () => {
         let someComponentFixture: ComponentFixture<SomeComponent>;